 Now that you’ve got the general idea, let’s take a look at a few specific examples and benefits that the use of animation and 3D animation provides.

-(The images in the safety training highlight video above and the samples from specific safety training courses below are all from our health and safety training library.)
+(The images in the safety training highlight video above and the samples from specific safety training courses below are all from our collection of online health and safety training courses.)

 Illustrating Things That Are Too Dangerous to Film or Demonstrate in Real Life